mebius5/voiceit/README.md

-#VoiceIt: A Music social media application.
+#VoiceIt: A Music social media application

 ##The Gist:
 VoiceIt is an Android application that allows user to record, discover, and share 30-second sound clips.

 ##The Developers:

-VoiceIt was built by Leonardo Fontes, Seung Jae Paik, Sarah Sukardi, and Grady Xiao for Johns Hopkins' Spring 2016 User Interfaces & Mobile Applications class.
+VoiceIt was built by <a href="https://github.com/leofontes">Leonardo Fontes</a>, <a href="https://github.com/sjp511">Seung Jae Paik</a>,
+<a href="https://github.com/smsukardi"> Sarah Sukardi</a>, and <a href="https://github.com/mebius5">Grady Xiao</a> for Johns Hopkins' Spring 2016 User Interfaces & Mobile Applications class.

 ##The Premise: